-The Office of Management & Finance, through the financial and administrative activity, will facilitate the financial and administrative means for the departmental programs to achieve their mandated objectives by providing 100% of the required and necessary business services July1, 2020 through June 30, 2025.
+The Office of Management & Finance, through the financial and administrative activity, will facilitate the financial and administrative means for the departmental programs to achieve their mandated objectives by providing 100% of the required and necessary business services annually.

 - 1.1 Provide assistance to divisions through financial support services including budgeting, accounts receivable, accounts payable, and grant reporting. - 1.2 Maximize grant funding and improve the quality of DEQ contracts. - 1.3 Monitor and promote cost effectiveness of programs and streamlining of activities. - 1.4 Provide financial assistance in support of municipal wastewater treatment and through the processing of loan applications and making loans for construction or new or upgraded facilities.